Okipa/laravel-table/README.md

 * `Destroy`:
   * Destroys the line after being asked to confirm

 To use them, you'll have to pass a closure parameter to the `rowActions` method.
-This closure will allow you to manipulate a `Illuminate\Database\Eloquent $model` argument and has to return an array containing row actions instances.
+This closure will allow you to manipulate a `Illuminate\Database\Eloquent $model` argument and has to return an array containing row action instances.

-You'll ben able to chain the following methods to your actions:
+You'll be able to chain the same methods as for a row action => [See bulk actions configuration](#define-table-bulk-actions).
-* `when(bool $condition): Okipa\LaravelTable\Abstracts\AbstractRowAction`
-  * Determines if action should be available on table rows
-* `confirmationQuestion(string|false $confirmationQuestion): Okipa\LaravelTable\Abstracts\AbstractRowAction`
-  * Overrides the default action confirmation message
-* `feedbackMessage(string|false $feedbackMessage): Okipa\LaravelTable\Abstracts\AbstractRowAction`:
-  * Overrides the default action feedback message

 ```php
 namespace App\Tables;